-a devotee from Texas, USA
+a Siddha Yogi from Alabama, USA

-a devotee from Wisconsin, USA
+a Siddha Yogi from New York, USA

 Thank you, Gurumayi.